KTannenberg/bash-git-prompt/README.md

   - ``↑n``: ahead of remote by ``n`` commits
   - ``↓n``: behind remote by ``n`` commits
   - ``↓m↑n``: branches diverged, other by ``m`` commits, yours by ``n`` commits
-- Branch Symbol:<br />
+- Branch Symbol<br />
-  	When the branch name starts with a colon ``:``, it means it's actually a hash, not a branch (although it should be pretty clear, unless you name your branches like hashes :-)
+  If you are currently not on any branch, instead of branch name you would see short HEAD commit hash preceded with a colon (``:``)<br />
+  If you are currently not on any branch, but commit you are on is referenced by any tag, tag name preceded with fisheye (``◉``) would be show

 ## Install